microspectrometer/dev-kit-2020/README.md

         - not sure how to do this -- want to do a checksum?
     - `simBrd` requests a new frame from the `mBrd`

+## Old notes that are probably not useful anymore
+### Old Reference docs
+> `C:\chromation-dropbox\Dropbox\design files and protocols\circuits\pcb design\eagle\projects\Chromation\20150807_SPI_Wand\doc\design on paper\Communication With FLIR Ex-Series Camera.txt`
+> `/cygdrive/c/chromation-dropbox/Dropbox/design files and protocols/circuits/pcb design/eagle/projects/Chromation/20150807_SPI_Wand/doc/design on paper/Communication With FLIR Ex-Series Camera.txt`
+> `C:\chromation-dropbox\Dropbox\design files and protocols\circuits\mcu\Atmel Studio\LIS-770i_Interface\20151020_LIS-770i_mBrd\src\main.c`
+> `/cygdrive/c/chromation-dropbox/Dropbox/design files and protocols/circuits/mcu/Atmel Studio/LIS-770i_Interface/20151020_LIS-770i_mBrd/src/main.c`

+### Standard SPI
+- SPI master *always* initiates communication
+- Every SPI communication is both a **read** and a **write**
+    - master and slave form an 8-bit circular buffer
+    - the 8-bits in the slave's transmit buffer get shifted into the master's receive buffer
+    - the 8-bits in the master's transmit buffer get shifted into the slave's receive buffer
+### SPI sensors
+- many SPI sensors are slaves that only transmit (no receive buffer)
+- transmit only scheme:
+    - host transmit buffer is garbage
+    - clock slave some number of times
+    - clock drives the sensor's ADC
+    - meaningful data received on last N clocks after the first M clocks.
+- the `mBrd` is configurable so it must receive too
+### Basic SPI
+- SPI master loads a byte into its SPI data register
+- SPI master tells its hardware peripheral to send the byte
+- SPI slave hardware peripheral receives the byte
+    - this is independent of the main program execution
+- SPI slave has an interrupt that triggers when a byte is received
+    - this interrupt notifies the CPU that a byte was received
+    - this is the first time the SPI slave need even be aware that the SPI master has been communicating with it.

+### SPI with Slave/Chip Select
+- There is a fourth SPI signal called Slave Select or Chip Select.
+    - SPI master MCU `Spi_Ss` pin can by any general purpose I/O on the `ATmega328`
+    - SPI slave MCU `Spi_Ss` is a specific pin that ties into the SPI hardware peripheral
+- When the `simBrd` MCU wants to talk to the `mBrd`, it pulls `Spi_Ss` low to put the `mBrd` MCU's SPI hardware peripheral into a state where it is ready to receive communication.
+    - If the `simBrd` MCU transimts data without pulling `Spi_Ss` low, the `mBrd` MCU's SPI hardware peripheral ignores the communication.
+    - This allows the `simBrd` MCU to have multiple SPI slaves on the same SPI bus (every slave's SCK connected to the master's SCK, etc.), but only communicate with one slave at a time.
+The SPI master has a separate `Spi_Ss` pin for each slave.

 # UART SPI
 - lib `UartSpi`